Sessions for 2018

 This year sees the publication of the English translation of one of his most important works, Experimental Politics.
 This book provides an account of a key episode in recent French political history – the highly innovative struggle to defend the rights of precarious creative workers that emerged in the summer of 2003 – and uses it to offer one of the most profound analyses to date of the nature of advanced neoliberalism and its complex relationship to creative practice of all kinds.
 The book was translated by a team of Arianna Bove, Jeremy Gilbert, Andrew Goffey, Mark Hayward and Jason Read, with Jeremy providing a long critical introduction to the book and Lazzarato’s ideas.

-In this seminar Jeremy will explain how those ideas have developed and why they are so relevant for contemporary radical politics.
+In this seminar Jeremy, Andrew and Maurizio himself will explore how those ideas have developed and why they are so relevant for contemporary radical politics.